 My intent is to call to mind an awareness of the transience of life and our place in the world.

 Marie Craig has worked as a photographer since before she owned a camera.
 Undergraduate education in Art and Biology and a Master’s degree in Neurobiology from Clark University led to work as a medical photographer and illustrator for over a decade.
 After leaving the academic environment, Marie focused her creative energies on freelance projects in medical photography, illustration, and graphic design, as well as in operating a small general photography business.
-In 2011, she co-founded Fountain Street Fine Art, a contemporary art gallery in Framingham, MA.
-As its co-director, she produces, promotes, and curates exhibits which change monthly.
+In 2011, she co-founded Fountain Street Gallery, a contemporary art gallery in Boston, MA.
+As its director, she produces, promotes, and curates exhibits which change monthly.

 Marie photographs places and things that have a hidden, forgotten beauty within them.
 Her work has received a number of awards, and has been shown in galleries and museums throughout the Boston area, where she lives with her husband, many children and menagerie.